-- Problem – solution: whenever you have a specific problem, search YouTube to look for a video tutorial.
+- Problem – solution: whenever you encounter a specific problem, search YouTube to look for a video tutorial.
 An example would be if you struggle with pronouncing the letter щ.
 Or if you want to get more information on when to use the genitive case.

-Without YouTube I wouldn’t be speaking Russian like I do today.
+Without YouTube I wouldn’t be speaking conversational Russian like I do today.
 Over the last 5 years I spend hundreds of hours watching Russian series, travel shows and interviews.

 Memrise is an app like Duolingo.
 It also works through repetition of words, together with a score system.